lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 management protocol to set up in both end rules the prefix used on the LPWA network.

 The third rule compresses port numbers on 4 bits.
-This value is selected to maintain alignment on byte boundaries for the compressed header.

 # Acknowledgements